dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 > How long would it take to count to a billion?

-The purpose of divide-and-conquer is to be break the problem into smaller, digestible pieces and than combine them into a full solution.
+The purpose of divide-and-conquer is to be break the problem into smaller, digestible pieces and then combine them into a full solution.

 First let's think about how long it takes to say a number out-loud.
 For relatively small numbers it takes me about $0.5$ second, while I need up to $5$ seconds to say: $999,999,999$.
 We can use the best- and worse-case scenario to compute an "average" time necessary to say a number.